HyunSeobKim/CHEM-BERT/README.md

 ## Fine-tuning with a pre-trained model

-Download pre-trained model using `git lfs pull`.
+Download the pre-trained model using `git lfs pull`.

-For using the fine-tuning service, prepare input and output directory.
+For using the fine-tuning service, prepare an input and output directory.

-Dataset with csv format and input.json should be located in input directory.
+A dataset with CSV format and input.json should be located in the input directory.

 ### Example input file for the fine-tuning service